openvinotoolkit/openvino/docs/articles_en/about-openvino/system-requirements.rst

    .. tab-item:: Additional considerations

-      * The use of of GPU requires drivers that are not included in the Intel® Distribution of OpenVINO™ toolkit package.
+      * The use of GPU requires drivers that are not included in the Intel® Distribution of OpenVINO™ toolkit package.
-      * A chipset that supports processor graphics is required for Intel® Xeon® processors.
-Processor graphics are not included in all processors.
+      * Processor graphics are not included in all processors.
 See `Product Specifications  <https://ark.intel.com/>`__ for information about your processor.
       * While this release of OpenVINO supports Ubuntu 20.04, the driver stack